 Treating the eating disorder and not the substance abuse problem would be ineffective because of how entangled the two seemingly separate illnesses actually are.
 A quality eating disorder treatment facility will know the importance of addressing both issues.

-Destination Hope: The Women’s Program is a Joint Commission accredited drug, alcohol, and dual diagnosis treatment center located in beautiful South Florida.
-Destination Hope has vast experience treating the co-occurring illness of substance abuse and eating disorders, and has a nutritionist on staff to help with these client’s special needs.
+Destination Hope is a Joint Commission accredited drug, alcohol, and dual diagnosis treatment center located in beautiful South Florida.
+Destination Hope has vast experience treating the co-occurring illness of substance abuse and eating disorders, and has a nutritionist on staff to help with client special needs.

-If there is a woman in your life who may have an eating disorder and may be abusing drugs or alcohol to fuel or cope with it, please contact the experts at Destination Hope immediately.
+If there is a woman in your life who may have an eating disorder and maybe abusing drugs or alcohol to fuel or cope with it, please contact the experts at Destination Hope immediately.
 We have helped countless women put their negative feelings toward food and their own bodies behind them and helped direct them toward the healthy path of recovery, and we can do the same for you.
-Give us a call when you’re ready at 1-866-808-7111.
+Give us a call when you’re ready!